 3. Is the hospital television designed for infection control?

-Today, electronics are germ collectors everywhere.
-Ghastly amounts of germs collect on cell phones, touchscreens and remotes.
-Healthcare environments' vital pathogens are not spread from patient to patient.
-Inquire about features such as anti-microbial paint coatings or if the screen and shell can hold up to rigorous, daily sanitation with healthcare-level cleaning solutions for years.
+Today, electronics are germ collectors.
+Ghastly amounts of germs collect on cell phones, touchscreens, and remotes.
+It is important that the healthcare environments' vital pathogens are not spread from patient to patient.
+Inquire about features such as anti-microbial paint coatings or if the screen and shell can hold up to rigorous, daily sanitation with medical-grade cleaning solutions for years.

 4. What are the configuration capabilities?

 Hassling with technology is the worst.
 Before you purchase any new technology make sure you and your staff can manage the devices easily so you save time and money getting this initiative off the ground.

 Find out if the medical-grade TVs have USB-cloning that will allow your team to copy the TV settings with ease.
 Even better, ask if cloud-based, remote management is available so your staff can adjust settings without leaving the office or entering the patient room to make changes.
 Look into how far the setting controls go.
 For example, you can look at programmable volume limiters - so you can control noise levels on certain floors and times.

 5. Does the TV offer entertainment options beyond simple television?